 This was partly my fault because I was with him almost every hour of the day and then suddenly I wasn’t, he didn’t know what to do or how to react he basically had a mental broke down.

-I was so upset with what was going on, I had no idea that dogs could even have separation anxiety and I couldn’t help but blame myself.
+I was so upset with what Jax was going through and myself for causing it.
+I had no idea that dogs could even have separation anxiety, I couldn’t help but blame myself.

 If I had prepared him better this would have never of happened.